sseering/book/en/moving_around.md

+---
+layout: content
-# Moving around your system
+title: Moving around your system
+prev: Introduction
+next: Types of data
+link_prev: /en/introduction.html
+link_next: /en/types_of_data.html
+---

 Early shells allow you to move around your filesystem and run commands, and modern shells like Nu allow you to do the same.
 Let's take a look at some of the common commands you might use when interacting with your system.